clearclarencs/name-splitter/README.md

 Then simply run the program, depending on tasks length and machine specs could take a while.

 Will output to form-done.csv to check and copy over.

+If you wish to adapt to a different setup / raffle bot please and wish to add please use a branch.